Topological Feature Vectors for Chatter Detection in Turning Processes: Method

 and a typical feature vector is obtained by concatenating the entries of this matrix row-wise as shown by the rows in Table~\ref{table:feature_mat_PI}.
 The table shows a feature matrix where each persistence diagram is labeled either $0$ or $1$, and the corresponding feature vector is shown using entries of the form $I_{i,j}^k$, where $k \in \{1, 2, \ldots, n\}$ is the persistence diagram index while $i,j$ are row and column numbers, respectively, in the image.

-We use Python's \href{https://gitlab.com/csu-tda/PersistenceImages}{PersistenceImages} package to featurize the cutting signals, and then randomly split the resulting images into $75\%$-$25\%$ train-test sets.
-The persistence images have boundaries depending on lifetime and birth time ranges, and we trained a classifier using SVM and the `rbf' kernel for two different pixel sizes: $0.01$ and $0.1$.
-The training and testing results for each different stickout case are available in Table~\ref{tab:result_persistence_images} of the appendix.
+We use Python's \href{https://gitlab.com/csu-tda/PersistenceImages}{PersistenceImages} package to featurize the cutting signals, and then randomly split the resulting images into $67\%$-$33\%$ train-test sets.
+The persistence images have boundaries depending on lifetime and birth time ranges.
+Therefore, we find the maximum lifetime and maximum birth time by checking all diagrams of a data set.
+These maximum values can correspond to a point with significant lifetime and significant features can be lost if we set to boundaries to those values exactly.
+Accordingly, we sum each value with 1 to be able to capture all important features nearby them.
+We trained a classifier using SVM and the `rbf' kernel, Logistic Regression, Random Forest and Gradient Boosting classifiers for two different pixel sizes: $0.05$ and $0.1$.
+The training and testing results for each different overhang case are available in Tables~\ref{tab:result_persistence_images-0p1}--\ref{tab:result_persistence_images-0p05} of the appendix.
 When we compare the classification accuracy for persistence images to the other featurization methods, we choose the best results from this table for each cutting configuration.

-\subsection{Carlsson Coordinates}
+\subsubsection{Carlsson Coordinates}

 Another method for featurizing persistence diagrams is Carlsson's four Coordinates \cite{Adcock2016} with the addition of the maximum persistence \cite{Khasawneh2018}, i.e, the highest off-diagonal point in the persistence diagram.
 The basic idea of Carlsson's coordinates is to utilize polynomials that (1) respect the inherent structure of the persistence diagram, and (2) that are defined on the persistence diagrams' off-diagonal points.
 Specifically, these polynomials must be able to accommodate persistence diagrams with different numbers of off-diagonal points since the persistence diagrams can vary in size even if the original datasets are of equal size.
 Further, the output of the coordinates must not depend on the order in which the off-diagonal points of a persistence diagram were stored.
 The resulting features can be computed directly from a persistence diagram $X$ according to